 1) Coastal Georgia: This project is part of the Georgia Coastal Ecosystems Long Term Ecological Research Network (GCE-LTER) (see our link on GCE-LTER: https://gce-lter.marsci.uga.edu/public/app/personnel_bios.asp?id=ddiiorio), created and generously funded by the National Science Foundation.
 To date, our team has deployed and collected meteorological, CTD and ADCP data at various locations in the GCE domain, from both shipboard and moored applications.
 Some of this data is currently available, while some is still in the processing stages.
 Our team is also focused on modeling the physical parameters of the Duplin River (near Sapelo Island, GA) to understand the exchange between ocean and estuary; this model is forced by observed data also collected under the GCE-LTER project.
 Our most recently completed goal, as part of this project, is the deployment a horizontal ADCP to monitor the real time flow of the Duplin River on timescales from tidal to decadal.

-Hydrothermal Vents: The Di Iorio lab is distinct from all others in that we use a specialized Forward Scatter Acoustic Scintillation System (FASS) that allows us to gain insight into deep see hydrothermal vents that is not possible using other instruments.
-This is a novel instrument not possessed by any other organization.
+Hydrothermal Vents: In the Di Iorio lab we specialize in Forward Scatter Acoustic Scintillation System (FASS) that allows us to make accurate vertical velocity measurements of deep sea hydrothermal vents that is not possible using other instruments.
 Our instrument measures coherent turbulent flow patters that when applied to hydrothermal vents allow us to quantify the contributions that hydrothermal fluids make to the chemical and thermal budget of the global ocean.
-FASS requires precise placement around hydrothermal regions using remotely operated deep submersible vehicles deployed off large ocean going vessels.
+FASS requires precise placement around a hydrothermal regions using remotely operated deep submersible vehicles deployed off large ocean going vessels.
 FASS has yielded valuable data on 4 successful deployments.
 Currently it has collected data over 2 separate tectonic plates, and soon it will be 3.

 2) Gulf of Mexico: Our group is part of the Gulf of Mexico Research Initiative (GoMRI).
 “The ultimate goal of the GoMRI will be to improve society’s ability to understand, respond to and mitigate the impacts of petroleum pollution and related stressors of the marine and coastal ecosystems, with an emphasis on conditions found in the Gulf of Mexico.” (see our groups link on GoMRI: http://research.gulfresearchinitiative.org/research-awards/projects/?pid...)